codeforeauclaire/snowparking/README.md

 * Removes duplicates / smart choice of most recent notification
 * Sorts schedule results newest first

-#### Output: Array of objects defining alternate side parking like this (Relating to a all recent notifications):
+Return: Array of objects defining alternate side parking like this (Relating to a all recent notifications):
 ```
 [
 	{